FelipeCostaBR/Zendesk-Challenge/README.md

 *  http://localhost:3000/tickets

-### If doesn't return any tickets, you can execute in the terminal the command available in the file `insert_tickets.txt` sent to Sabrina's email
+### If no tickets are returned, you can execute in the terminal the command available in the file `insert_tickets.txt` attached in the email sent to Sabrina.

 ## Tests
-* copy the folder `test` attached on Sabrina's email and paste on the path `../ZENDESK/server_ticket_viewer/src`
+* copy the folder `test` attached in the email sent to Sabrina and paste on the path `../ZENDESK/server_ticket_viewer/src`
 * $ `cd server_ticket_viewer`
 * $ `yarn test`